m-alani/git_workshop_2016/hands_on.md

 ```

 _This command lists the branches you have in your local repo.
 Notice that the branch with "*" before it is the current active branch._
-_Did you notice that there is an "upstream/master" branch?
-Where did that come from?
+_Did you notice that you still have only a "master" branch even though the previous command said that there is an "upstream/master" branch.
+What's that about?
+Where did that branch go?
+Why is it hidden?
 Let's talk about it_

 Make sure that we are on our local "master" branch: